kabk/go-theses-24-jiye-kim/README.md

-#This is my Thesis website for KABK Spring 2022
+#This is my Thesis website for KABK 2024

-Made by Agnar Freyr Stefánsson
+Made by Jiye Kim